qgemine/anm/README.md

 ### Parameters of the test instance

 The class has several public properties that describe the characteristics of the test instance.
-You get obtain a list of them by using the command `properties ANM_System`.
+You can get a list of them by using the command `properties ANM_System`.
 Among other information, you can find the number of buses in the distribution network, its admittance matrix, the number of distributed generators and loads, the voltage and current limits, the duration of modulation signals, ...

     >> inst = ANM_System();
     >> display(['This test system relies on a ' num2str(inst.N_buses) '-bus network,' ...